bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

         .tag()('span')
 ```

-During the processing templates without subpredicates that describe elements have a `!this.elem` subpredicate automatically added to them.
+While the processing templates without subpredicates that describe elements have a `!this.elem` subpredicate automatically added to them.
 It allows to avoid block template to be applied to the elements of the same block.

 As you can see the example above will not work without `elemMatch`: